 The use of memes is one of the most common forms of communication in online forums.
 Memes engage audiences in an age where people prefer visuals with compact messages.
 But how effective are memes at affecting change?
 What kind of memes impact change?
 How do we know if our memes are reaching their intended audience?
 How many memes is too many memes?
 Is a person who posts too many memes perceived as passionate or unbalanced by the intended audience?
 The target audience is not the choir praising the memes; it’s the people who see the memes but likely never comment on them.
 Memes are fun but do they work?

 As this article points out, memes can fall flat and “cause derision rather than audience loyalty.”
 Some memes are cringe-worthy, and may have an adverse effect on their target audience.
-Many animal advocacy memes get a lot of action on social media but that doesn’t necessarily mean they help animals or reach their target audience.
+Many animal advocacy memes get a lot of action on social media but that doesn’t mean they help animals or reach their target audience.
 For example, one meme shows a photo of an animal shooting a hunter with a gun, a popular scenario with some animal advocates.
 But does this image do anything to inspire people to stop hunting or would a more tempered approach focused on alternatives to recreational hunting be more effective?
-Again, we must ask ourselves if we’re advocating to feel good or to save lives.
+Reflective and strategic activists advocate to save lives, not simply to feel good.

 As you analyze your strategies, you may also grow as an advocate by answering these difficult questions: